-As many of us know, Lyme disease is an infection transmitted to humans through the bite of an infected blacklegged tick, known as Ixodes.
+As many of us know, Lyme disease is an infection passed to humans through the bite of an infected blacklegged tick, known as Ixodes.
 Many of us may not be aware, however, of the following:

-If left untreated, the rash will resolve and the fever will gradually disappear, but infection can later spread to joints, the heart, and the nervous system.
+If left untreated, the rash and fever will eventually go away, but infection can later spread to joints, the heart, and the nervous system.
 So it’s important to see your doctor for evaluation and possible treatment if you have these or any unexplained symptoms after a tick bite.

 Even if a tick is infected, it may not transmit Lyme disease.
 The tick needs to be attached for at least 24 hours before transmission will occur.
-This is why it's so important to remove them promptly and to check your body daily for ticks if you are outdoors and live in an area prone to ticks.
+This is why it's so important to remove them right away and to check your body daily for ticks if you spend a lot of time outdoors and live in an area with a large tick population.

 Anaplasma (an infection of white blood cells) and Babesia (an infection of red blood cells) are two of these, commonly found in our area, but are seen less frequently than Lyme disease.
-Both these infections produce fever and fatigue like Lyme disease, but not rash or arthritis.
+Both these infections cause fever and fatigue like Lyme disease, but not rash or arthritis.

 5. Reducing exposure to ticks is the best defense against Lyme disease and other tick-borne infections.

 - Using insect repellent

-- Removing ticks promptly with fine-tipped tweezers
+- Removing ticks immediately with fine-tipped tweezers

 - Applying pesticides to lawns and other high-risk areas

-While it is a good idea to take preventive measures against ticks year-round, be extra vigilant in warmer months (April-September) when ticks are most active.
+While it is a good idea to take preventive measures against ticks year-round, be extra cautious in warmer months (April-September) when ticks are most active.